 Another fun happening of the weekend is I met and became friends with another wonderful artist, Sarah Finnigan, who happened to be two booths down from me!
 Sarah and I are both a part of a wonderful online art community called One Fantastic Week, and she currently is being mentored by the creators Sam Flegal and Pete Mohrbacher.
 When I recognized her work I had to jump at the chance to talk to her.
 And guys, her paintings are so AMAZING!
 I of course had to grab a print of hers, and she was so nice to make a trade for one of mine.
 It always amazes me that the more I go to conventions, the smaller the art community becomes, as us artists always connect in one way or another.
 So go check out Sarah’s awesome work here!
 Also I fangirled a little bit as these AWESOME Ashe and McCree cosplayers picked up my print.
 I don’t play as much Overwatch anymore, but I gotta say I still have a soft spot for that cowboy haha!

-Once Saturday came to a close, myself and Jonathan packed up to our Airbnb, where we met with a friend and spent the evening chatting on our awesome balcony, it was definitely a nice note to end the day on.
+Once Saturday came to a close, myself and Jonathan packed up and headed back to our Airbnb, where we met with a friend and spent the evening chatting on our awesome balcony, it was definitely a nice note to end the day on.